 Applying for probate or confirmation

-How much you need to pay and what forms you need to fill in depend on:
+How much you need to pay and what forms you need to fill in depends on where you live.

-You don’t normally need to apply for probate if the estate was either:
+You don’t usually need to apply for probate if the estate was either:

 If you live in England and Wales